JaneliaSciComp/BigStitcher-Spark/README.md

 Performs **fusion using affine transformation models** computed by the [solve](#solver) (including translations) that are stored in the XML (*Warning: not tested on 2D*).
 By default the affine fusion will create an output image that contains all transformed input views/images.
 While this is good in some cases such as tiled stitching tasks, the output volume can be unnecessarily large for e.g. multi-view datasets.
 Thus, prior to running the fusion it might be useful to [**define a custom bounding box**](https://imagej.net/plugins/bigstitcher/boundingbox) in BigStitcher.

-A typical set of calls (because it is three channels) for affine fusion using only translations on the **stitching** dataset is (e.g. [this dataset](https://drive.google.com/file/d/1ajjk4piENbRrhPWlR6HqoUfD7U7d9zlZ/view?usp=sharing)):
+A typical set of calls (because it is three channels) for affine fusion into a multi-resolution ZARR using only translations on the **stitching** dataset is (e.g. [this dataset](https://drive.google.com/file/d/1ajjk4piENbRrhPWlR6HqoUfD7U7d9zlZ/view?usp=sharing)):

 <code>./affine-fusion -x ~/SparkTest/Stitching/dataset.xml -o ~/SparkTest/Stitching/fused.zarr -d /ch0/s0 -s ZARR --multiRes --preserveAnisotropy --UINT8 --minIntensity 0 --maxIntensity 255 --channelId 0</code>